7 Important Nurse Practitioner Common Questions About Schools and Careers

 How do I become licensed to work as an NP?

 NPs must hold a master’s degree and pass the National Council Licensure Examination (NCLEX).
-Holding certification from the American Academy of Nurse Practitioners Certification Program or the American Nurses Credentialing Center may also be required by your state.
+Holding certification from the American Association of Nurse Practitioners Certification Program or the American Nurses Credentialing Center may also be required by your state.

 What continuing education requirements should I expect throughout my career?